som1sezhi/notitg-pages/docs/shader-variables.md

 - `modelMatrix` includes all transformations applied to the actor and its containing ActorFrames (but not any of the FOV-related stuff).
 - If the actor has no FOV applied, `viewMatrix` is just the identity matrix (the transformation does nothing).
 If FOV is applied, `viewMatrix` translates the x- and y-coordinates by `-resolution / 2.0` (presumably to move the origin point to the center of the screen).
 It also performs a translation in the negative z direction, pushing the actor further into the depth axis, with the translation becoming more extreme as the FOV decreases (probably to counteract any apparent size changes caused by changing the FOV).
 - `projectionMatrix` seems to work pretty much as expected.
 Just make sure to name the uniform `projectionMatrix` and NOT `perspectiveMatrix`.
 Unlike what documentation on the Discord might indicate, NotITG doesn't pass anything into the `perspectiveMatrix` uniform.

+[^1]: I've never seen this uniform really documented anywhere, so I'm not sure if this is even officially a "feature".
+I only managed to find this one by poking around in glIntercept.